Life as a digital nomad comes with its own unique benefits as well as challenges.

 I recently came across this game-changing product from WANDRD, have become quite smitten and simply cannot be without it.
 This little pack is worn across the body to keep valuables close which all digital nomads know is a crucial travel safety tip.
 That back pocket is a no go zone unless you enjoy the thrill of being pickpocketed.

-If you are a serious photographer who travels with a DSLR camera, we know you won’t risk the damage of carrying your camera baby in a regular backpack, just as The Mandalorian keeps baby Yoda safe in his wheel-free space buggy.
-You’ll need one of the best camera bags out there.
+If you are a serious photographer who travels with a DSLR camera and other photography gear, we know you won’t risk the damage of carrying your camera baby in a regular backpack, just as The Mandalorian keeps baby Yoda safe in his wheel-free space buggy.
+You’ll need one of the best camera bags out there for all your digital nomad gear.

 No matter what line of digital nomadism you plan on going into, you will need one of the best travel laptops to do it.
 A digital nomad without a laptop is like Batman without Robin.
 He wouldn’t be on top of his game and neither will you.